harmin-parra/pytest-report-extras/docs/user_guide.rst

 Accepted values: any positive integer.

+Default value: ``4``

 API
 ===

 The function scoped fixture ``report`` provides the following methods:

-To add a step to the report:
+To add a step with screenshot:

 .. code-block:: python

-  step(
+  screenshot(
-      comment: str = None,
+      comment: str = None,        # Comment of the test step.
       target: WebDriver|WebElement|Page|Locator = None,
-      attachment: Attachment = None,
       full_page: bool = True,
       page_source: bool = False,  # Whether to include the webpage HTML source.
       escape_html: bool = False   # Whether to escape HTML characters in the comment.
   )

-Auxiliary method to get the code block format of a string:
+To add a step with attachment:

 .. code-block:: python

-    attachment(
+  attach(
+      comment: str = None,         # Comment of the test step.
-		text: str = None,            # The content/body of the attachment.
+	  body: str = None,            # The content/body of the attachment.
-		file: str = None,            # The filepath of the file to attach.
+	  source: str = None,          # The filepath of the attachment.
-		mime: str = Mime.text_plain  # The attachment mime type.
+	  mime: Mime = None            # The attachment mime type.
+      escape_html: bool = False    # Whether to escape HTML characters in the comment.
-	) -> Attachment
+  )

 Limitations